HenSch90/SiD/Modul-F3_Mobilität.md

 vc:

-SHOW q1 AND is1 AND ao1 TO ao8 AND ka1 IF ainfaus==2 OR ainfaus==MISSING
+SHOW q1 AND ao1 TO ao8 AND ka1 IF ainfaus==2 OR ainfaus==MISSING

-SHOW q2 AND is2 AND ao1 TO ao16 AND ka1 TO ka2 IF ainfaus==3
+SHOW q2 AND ao1 TO ao16 AND ka1 TO ka2 IF ainfaus==3

-SHOW q2 AND is2 AND ao1 TO ao24 AND ka1 TO ka3 IF ainfaus==4
+SHOW q2 AND ao1 TO ao24 AND ka1 TO ka3 IF ainfaus==4

 av: